manuelsh/manuelsh.github.io/_posts/_drafts/2025-01-17-Ideas-from-NeurIPS2024.md

 Many speakers touched on the topic of data scarcity.
 Kyle Lo from AllenAI mentioned that we are not running out of data, but of _open_ data.
 Ilya Sutskever, in his remarks upon receiving the “Test of Time Award” for his paper, described data as the “fossil fuel of AI,” noting that while compute continues to grow, data is not growing at the same pace.
 He suggested that we should be looking at “synthetic data,” inference time compute, and agents as potential solutions.

-This was challenged by Jason Weston (vibrant multi-colored hair today), who pointed out that significant portion of the training of LLMs in frontier companies relies on "closed data," which they possess and are generating in substantial quantities.
+This was challenged by Jason Weston, who pointed out that significant portion of the training of LLMs in frontier companies relies on "closed data," which they possess and are generating in substantial quantities.
 He expressed skepticism about the severity of the data scarcity issue, suggesting that Ilya's perspective might be influenced by his recent departure from OpenAI and the resulting loss of access to that data.

-It is worth mentioning the work of Epoch AI on precisely this topic.
+It is worth mentioning the work of Epoch AI.
 In their [Will We Run Out of Data?](https://epoch.ai/blog/will-we-run-out-of-data-limits-of-llm-scaling-based-on-human-generated-data) paper they project that human public text, estimated in 300 trillion tokens, will be fully utilized between 2026 and 2032, or earlier (see chart below).

 <div class="row mt-3">